 Many kids are feeling sad or anxious because of the pandemic.
 They may miss seeing friends or attending events.
 Some are coping with the trauma of family members losing jobs or getting sick.
 And social media exposes them to what other people are going through.
 All these emotions and worries can be as distracting as a loud TV.

 At home, there are no set start and end times for when to get work done.
 And there are no teachers standing there to keep them on track.
 Without the natural supports that exist in a classroom, kids and teens can easily drift off and lose track of time.

 At school, the teacher can refocus students with a hand on the shoulder or a quiet reminder.
 Classmates asking or answering a question can bring attention back to the lesson or activity.

 Changes in routine can upset sleep schedules.
 And coping with uncertainty and anxiety can make it harder to fall asleep or stay asleep.
 When people don’t get enough sleep, it directly

 7. Long, written communication

-Many teachers are using email to reach students and present information.
+Many teachers are using email to reach students and share information.
 But a long email can be hard to focus on, just like a long oral lesson in the classroom can be.
 The same is true of written class materials.
-Often, the longer they are, the harder they are to stay focused on.

 8. No change in scenery or built-in breaks

-Staying in one place all day can make it hard to stay focused during distance learning.
+Staying in one place all day can make it hard to stay focused.
 Students get built-in breaks in regular school.
-Recess, gym, music or art class, and even changing from room to room let students recharge.
-And for many kids and teens, these mini-breaks make it easier to focus when it’s time to sit back down and do academic work.
+Recess, gym, music or art class, and even changing from room to room all help students recharge.